Confidential advice and support

 Not feeling ok?

 If you or someone you know is struggling, you are not alone.
-There are free, confidential helplines and services there to help you.
+There are free, confidential helplines and services to help you.

 Call the police on 999 straight way if you or someone you know is in immediate danger.